kgrgreer/foam3/doc/guides/Porting.md

 FOAM2 only supports the U2 library, not U1 (ie. foam.ui.*).

 FOAM2 does not extend built-in prototypes, instead use foam.* static functions.
-See stdlib.js.
+See stdlib.c.

 Replace traits: with implements:.